davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <img style="float: left;" src="/assets/img/2205_books/braiding_sweetgrass.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/17465709-braiding-sweetgrass?ac=1&from_search=true&qid=QNh0uKb2ll&rank=1">Braiding Sweetgrass</a> <br> by Robin Wall Kimmerer </th>
 		<th> Interweaving scientific and indigenous knowledge of nature with the goal of awakening a wider ecological consciousness.
-For me it served as a reminder of our reciprocal relationship with the world&mdash;and a call to cultivate ways I can give in return. </th>
+It prompted me to consider our reciprocal relationship with the world and to cultivate ways I can give in return. </th>
 	</tr>
 </table>